Human rights issues involving the 2022 FIFA World Cup: Labour reforms

 At the March 2022 FIFA Congress in Doha, Lise Klaveness—head of the Norwegian Football Federation—criticised the organisation for having awarded the World Cup to Qatar, citing the various controversies surrounding the tournament.
 She argued that "in 2010 World Cups were awarded by FIFA in unacceptable ways with unacceptable consequences.
 Human rights, equality, democracy: the core interests of football were not in the starting XI until many years later.
 These basic rights were pressured onto the field as substitutes by outside voices.
 FIFA has addressed these issues but there's still a long way to go."
 Hassan al-Thawadi, secretary general of Qatar 2022, criticised her remarks for ignoring the country's recent labour reforms.
 In May 2022, Amnesty accused FIFA of looking the other way while thousands of migrants worked in conditions "amounting to forced labor", arguing that FIFA should have required labour protections as a condition of hosting.
-Apart from all the condemns, in an article on August 11, 2022 published by the LA Times, it was revealed that Qatar used the focus of the month-long tournament for bringing more progress to its migrant sector.
-“Human Rights Watch acknowledges and applauds the reforms the Supreme Committee has put in place,” said Minky Worden, the New York-based advocacy group’s director of global initiatives.
-Also, in a report published by ILO in November 2022, it was revealed that a new dedicated department for Occupational Health and Safety within Qatar’s Ministry of Labour is being created and it will focus on prevention of accidents at work and compliance of laws to protect workers along with overall betterment of the whole sector.

 Shortly before the tournament began, France 24 broadcast a report titled "The plight of migrant workers in Qatar", adding more details to the controversy and how many reform laws have not been followed.
+In June 2023, Human Rights Watch said it "acknowledges and applauds" reforms in the migrant sector made by Qatar during the World Cup, including the creation of a department for Occupational Health and Safety.

-Conditions of workers
+Conditions of migrant workers

 The issue of migrant workers' rights attracted greater attention once the World Cup was awarded to Qatar, with the 2013 investigation by The Guardian claiming that many workers were denied food and water.

 After visiting a labour camp in 2012, Sharan Burrows of the ITUC stated that "If two years on [since the award of the 2022 World Cup] the [Qatari] Government has not done the fundamentals, they have no commitment to human rights".
 The Qatar 2022 Committee said: "Our commitment is to change working conditions in order to ensure a lasting legacy of improved worker welfare.
 We are aware this cannot be done overnight.
 But the 2022 FIFA World Cup is acting as a catalyst for improvements in this regard."
 A video shown to labour rights groups in 2013 showed men living in dilapidated labour camps under unsanitary conditions.

 In November 2017, the ILO started a three-year technical cooperation programme with Qatar to improve working conditions and labour rights.
 Qatar introduced new labour laws to protect migrant workers’ rights: Law No. 15 of 2017 introduced clauses on maximum working hours and constitutional rights to annual leave.